Ujjwalsas9/Chatbot/README.md

 Here, I was facing some issues with importing JSON data into rasa, mainly due to some version issues.
 So, I have imported json file to Postgresql and then I have fetched relevant information from Postgresql.
 Due to time limitation, I could not implement it on Flask but I can do it.
 Other issue is that, I have excluded some of the requirements from this chatbot like: giving options to the users to opt for cheaper/faster way, date range, etc.
 Now, it can only process/ answer questions if it has departure airport, destination airport and date of departure available.
-I have not added excetion handling as well.
-These all are the issues which could be handled given more time.
+I have not added exception handling as well.
+These all are the issues which could be handled given I have more time.
 But, since I am busy on weekdays with my current organization's workload so I could do only this much.
-Please feel free to reach me if you have any doubts.
+Please feel free to reach out to me if you have any doubts.
-We can definitely make it robust, like it would handle date in any format, it ask for user details before confirmation, it may ask for payment methods and details, etc.
+We can definitely make it robust, like it would handle date in any format, it may ask for user details before confirmation, it may ask for payment methods and details, etc.
 I have also shared a screenshot of postgresql console where I have shown how I have stored it there ('DataStoredInPostgres.png').

 ### Example Conversation